Conflicted (police)

 After too many false positives, the dog and handler should be retired.

 • Usually when innocent people are treated as criminals, they become scared and uneasy (understandably too), then its a short spurt into “obstruction” or “resisting” charges.
 This man was smart and calm, and avoided that trap.
-Not before being humiliated on the roadside, tho.\
+Not before being humiliated on the roadside, though.

 • A former CHP officer was speaking at one of our motorcycle group monthly breakfasts.
 Being retired and “off the clock” must have made him more comfortable talking about “routine traffic stops”.
 He actually said: “It’s not about what we find in your car, it’s about what we leave in your car”.